KristiyanGeorgiev1996/SharpSkills/01.Programming-Basics-C#/02.First-Steps-In-Coding-Exercise/README.md

 This folder contains tasks from the **First steps in coding - Exercise** section of the _Programming Basics with C#_ course at SoftUni.
 Below are the tasks with brief descriptions.

+---

 ## 🔧 Tasks Overview:

-### 📝 Task 1: [Console Converter: USD to BGN]
+### 📝 Task 1: [Currency Exchange: USD to BGN]
-**Problem Statement:**
+**Task Description:**
-Write a program that converts US dollars (USD) to Bulgarian lev (BGN).
-Use a fixed exchange rate: 1 USD = 1.79549 BGN.
+Develop a program that converts an input amount in US dollars to Bulgarian lev using a fixed exchange rate of 1 USD equals 1.79549 BGN.

 ---

-### 📝 Task 2: [Console Converter: Radians to Degrees]
+### 📝 Task 2: [Radians to Degrees Conversion]
-**Problem Statement:**
+**Task Description:**
-Write a program that reads an angle in radians (a floating-point number) and converts it to degrees.
-Use the formula: degrees = radians * 180 / π.
+Create a program that accepts an angle value in radians (floating-point) and calculates its equivalent in degrees.
+Use the conversion formula: degrees = radians × 180 ÷ π.
-The number π in C# is available via `Math.PI`.
+In C#, you can access the constant π through `Math.PI`.

 ---

-### 📝 Task 3: [Deposit Calculator]
+### 📝 Task 3: [Interest Calculation for Deposit]
-**Problem Statement:**
+**Task Description:**
-Write a program that calculates the amount of money you will have at the end of a deposit period with a given interest rate.
+Implement a program that computes the final amount after a deposit period based on the initial deposited sum, deposit duration in months, and annual interest rate.
 Use the formula:
-amount = deposited amount + deposit term * ((deposited amount * annual interest rate) / 12)
+final amount = deposited sum + deposit duration × ((deposited sum × annual interest rate) / 12)

-**Input:**
+**Input Details:**
-The console receives 3 lines:
+The program reads three lines:
-1. Deposited amount – real number [100.00 … 10000.00]
-2. Deposit term (months) – integer [1…12]
+1. Initial deposit (real number between 100.00 and 10,000.00)
+2. Duration in months (integer between 1 and 12)
-3. Annual interest rate – real number [0.00 … 100.00]
+3. Annual interest rate as a percentage (real number between 0.00 and 100.00)

 **Output:**
-Print the final amount after the term.
+Print the resulting amount after applying interest for the full term.

 ---

-### 📝 Task 4: [Required Reading]
+### 📝 Task 4: [Reading Time Estimator]
-**Problem Statement:**
+**Task Description:**
-During summer vacation, George has a set number of pages to read as required reading.
-Since he prefers to play with his friends, help him calculate how many hours per day he needs to dedicate to reading.
+George has a fixed number of pages to read over his summer break.
+Since he prefers spending time with friends, calculate how many hours per day he must allocate to finish the book in the given timeframe.

-**Input:**
+**Input Details:**
-The console receives 3 lines:
+The program receives three inputs:
-1. Number of pages in the book – integer [1…1000]
+1. Total pages in the book (integer between 1 and 1000)
-2. Pages read per hour – integer [1…1000]
+2. Number of pages George can read per hour (integer between 1 and 1000)
-3. Number of days to finish the book – integer [1…1000]
+3. Number of days to finish reading (integer between 1 and 1000)

 **Output:**
-Print the number of hours George needs to read each day.
+Display the number of hours per day George needs to dedicate to reading.

 ---

-### 📝 Task 5: [Supplies for School]
+### 📝 Task 5: [Calculating School Supplies Cost]
-**Problem Statement:**
+**Task Description:**
-The school year has begun, and class monitor Annie needs to buy supplies: pens, markers, and board cleaner.
-She gets a discount, which is a percentage of the total cost.
+At the start of the school year, Annie, the class representative, must purchase supplies: pens, markers, and board cleaner.
+A discount applies to the total purchase price.
-Calculate how much money Annie needs to collect.

-**Prices:**
+Calculate the final amount Annie will need to pay after applying the discount.

+**Price List:**
-- Pack of pens – 5.80 BGN
+- Pack of pens: 5.80 BGN
-- Pack of markers – 7.20 BGN
+- Pack of markers: 7.20 BGN
-- Board cleaner (per liter) – 1.20 BGN
+- Board cleaner (per liter): 1.20 BGN

-**Input:**
-The console receives 4 numbers:
+**Input Details:**
+The program reads four values:
-- Number of pen packs – integer [0...100]
+- Number of pen packs (integer from 0 to 100)
-- Number of marker packs – integer [0...100]
+- Number of marker packs (integer from 0 to 100)
-- Liters of cleaner – integer [0…50]
+- Liters of board cleaner (integer from 0 to 50)
-- Discount percentage – integer [0...100]
+- Discount percentage (integer from 0 to 100)

 **Output:**
-Print the final cost after applying the discount.
+Print the total cost after discount deduction.

 ---

-### 📝 Task 6: [Repainting]
+### 📝 Task 6: [Paint Job Cost Calculation]
-**Problem Statement:**
+**Task Description:**
-Rumen wants to repaint his living room and hires workers.
-Write a program to calculate the total cost of materials and labor.
+Rumen plans to repaint his living room and has hired workers to help.
+Calculate the overall expense covering materials and labor.

+**Materials Pricing:**
+- Nylon (per sq.m.): 1.50 BGN
+- Paint (per liter): 14.50 BGN
+- Paint thinner (per liter): 5.00 BGN

+**Additional Instructions:**
+- Add 10% more paint to the needed amount
+- Add 2 sq.m. extra nylon for safety
+- Include a fixed 0.40 BGN cost for bags
+- Labor cost is 30% of the total material costs, multiplied by the number of hours worked

+**Input Details:**
+The program reads four lines:
+1. Nylon area required in sq.m. (integer 1–100)
+2. Paint amount needed in liters (integer 1–100)
+3. Paint thinner quantity in liters (integer 1–30)
+4. Number of work hours (integer 1–9)

+**Output:**
+Print the total expense (materials + labor + extras).

+---

+### 📝 Task 7: [Meal Order Total Price]
+**Task Description:**
+A restaurant offers three fixed-price meal options: chicken, fish, and vegetarian.
+The group plans to order some meals and dessert.
+Dessert costs 20% of the meal total price (excluding delivery), and delivery has a fixed fee.

 **Prices:**
-- Nylon – 1.50 BGN per sq.m.
+- Chicken menu: 10.35 BGN
-- Paint – 14.50 BGN per liter
+- Fish menu: 12.40 BGN
-- Paint thinner – 5.00 BGN per liter
+- Vegetarian menu: 8.15 BGN

-**Additional Requirements:**
-- Add 10% more paint
-- Add 2 extra sq.m. of nylon
-- Add 0.40 BGN for bags
+- Delivery fee: 2.50 BGN
-- Labor cost per hour is 30% of the total material cost

-**Input:**
-The console receives 4 lines:
-1. Needed nylon (sq.m.) – integer [1...100]
-2. Needed paint (liters) – integer [1…100]
-3. Paint thinner (liters) – integer [1…30]
-4. Hours needed – integer [1…9]
+**Input Details:**
+The program reads three integers representing the quantities ordered:
+- Chicken menus (0–99)
+- Fish menus (0–99)
+- Vegetarian menus (0–99)

 **Output:**
-Print one line:
-- "{total cost}"
+Print the final total amount payable.

 ---

-### 📝 Task 7: [Food Delivery]
+### 📝 Task 8: [Basketball Equipment Budget]
-**Problem Statement:**
-A restaurant has opened and offers meal deals at fixed prices:

-- Chicken menu – 10.35 BGN
-- Fish menu – 12.40 BGN
-- Vegetarian menu – 8.15 BGN
+**Task Description:**
+Jessie wants to buy basketball equipment based on her annual training fee.
+Calculate the total cost including shoes, kit, ball, and accessories, with each item's price adjusted relative to the training fee.

+**Price Breakdown:**
+- Shoes cost 40% less than the training fee
+- Kit costs 20% less than the shoes price
+- Ball costs 25% of the kit price
-The group will also order dessert, which costs 20% of the total meal price (excluding delivery).
+- Accessories cost 20% of the ball price
-Delivery costs 2.50 BGN and is added at the end.

-**Input:**
-The console receives 3 lines:
-- Number of chicken menus – integer [0…99]
-- Number of fish menus – integer [0…99]
-- Number of vegetarian menus – integer [0…99]
+**Input Details:**
+A single integer indicating the annual training fee (0–9999).

 **Output:**
-Print one line:
-- "{total order price}"
+Output the total amount Jessie will need to pay to purchase all equipment.

 ---

-### 📝 Task 8: [Basketball Equipment]
+### 📝 Task 9: [Aquarium Water Capacity]
-**Problem Statement:**
-Jessie wants to start playing basketball and needs equipment.
-Write a program to calculate her expenses based on the annual training fee.

-**Prices (relative to the training fee):**
-- Shoes – 40% less than the training fee
-- Kit – 20% less than the shoes
-- Ball – 25% of the kit price
-- Accessories – 20% of the ball price

-**Input:**
-The console receives one line:
-- Annual training fee – integer [0…9999]
+**Task Description:**
+Lyubomir received a rectangular aquarium as a gift.
+Calculate how many liters of water it can hold, taking into account the volume occupied by decorations.

+Note: 1 liter corresponds to 1 cubic decimeter (dm³).

+**Input Details:**
+The program reads four values:
+1. Aquarium length in centimeters (10–500)
+2. Aquarium width in centimeters (10–300)
+3. Aquarium height in centimeters (10–200)
+4. Percentage of volume taken by decorations (floating-point between 0.000 and 100.000)

 **Output:**
-Print one line:
-- Total cost for Jessie to start playing basketball
+Print the volume of water in liters that can be filled in the aquarium.

 ---

-### 📝 Task 9: [Aquarium]
-**Problem Statement:**
-For his birthday, Lyubomir received a rectangular aquarium.
-Write a program to calculate how many liters of water it holds, considering a certain percentage of the volume is taken by decorations.

-1 liter = 1 dm³.

-**Input:**
-The console receives 4 lines:
-1. Length (cm) – integer [10 … 500]
-2. Width (cm) – integer [10 … 300]
-3. Height (cm) – integer [10 … 200]
-4. Percentage taken up by decorations – real number [0.000 … 100.000]

-**Output:**
-Print one number – the liters of water the aquarium can hold.
+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.